LEGO Star Wars: The Skywalker Saga Debuts in 1st on the New Zealand Charts

-LEGO Star Wars: The Skywalker Saga has remained in first place in its second week on the New Zealand charts, according to IGEA for the week ending April 17, 2022.
+LEGO Star Wars: The Skywalker Saga has remained in first place in its third week on the Australian charts, according to IGEA for the week ending April 24, 2022.

-Grand Theft Auto V is up one spot to second place, while Elden Ring drops one spot to third place.
+Elden Ring and Grand Theft Auto V remain in second and third places, respectively.

-WWE 2K22 is up from seventh to fourth place and NBA 2K22 is down from fourth to fifth place.
-Red Dead Redemption 2 is down from fifth to sixth place.
-Tekken 7 is up from two spots to seventh place.
+Red Dead Redemption 2 shot up the charts from sixth to fourth place, while WWE 2K22 is down one spot to fifth place.

-Here are the top 10 best-selling titles in New Zealand for the week:
+Here are the top 10 best-selling titles in Australian for the week:

 - LEGO Star Wars: The Skywalker Saga